danushsingla/ai_analytics/README.md

 # To Do
-Create the tracker site for each website showing all info being analyzed Create a table in the frontend showing a list of websites they have More testing must be done to ensure security of using an api key with the use of api urls selection Create listening schema since grabbing api data can vary per call
+Create a table in the frontend showing a list of websites they have More testing must be done to ensure security of using an api key with the use of api urls selection Create listening schema since grabbing api data can vary per call